Revyung/kannada-MNIST/README.md

-#### This is a solution for the Kannada-MNIST competition on kaggle.com implemented in Keras, visit kaggle.com/revyung2017.
+# Kannada MNIST
+Kannada is a language spoken predominantly by people of Karnataka in southwestern India.
+The language has roughly 45 million native speakers and is written using the Kannada script.
+This competition requires one to specially design a neural network to classifiy handwritten digits.
+Visit [here](https://www.kaggle.com/c/Kannada-MNIST) for more details.

-# Things I have done:
+# Things I have tried:
 1. Make sure train and val, test are from the same distribution.
 2. Use image augmentation whenever sensible.
 3. For small dataset ~ 100k images (28 by 28 by 1) total, start with models with small sets of parameter ~ 50k all layers included.
-   That surely depends on nature of problem, but if u see overfitting, simplify model structure.
+   That surely depends on nature of problem, but if one sees overfitting, simplify model structure.
 4. Instead of using dropout, use batch normalization as this has proven to be more effective ... [see this link](https://www.kdnuggets.com/2018/09/dropout-convolutional-networks.html).
-5. Taken some inspiration from resnet 34.
-6. Use smaller learning rate than Adam optimizer's default ~ 0.0001.
+5. Use smaller learning rate than Adam optimizer's default ~ 0.0001 or a LearningRateScheduler in Keras.
-7. Explore the use of average pooling vs max pooling ... [see this link](https://www.quora.com/What-is-the-benefit-of-using-average-pooling-rather-than-max-pooling).
+6. Explore the use of average pooling vs max pooling ... [see this link](https://www.quora.com/What-is-the-benefit-of-using-average-pooling-rather-than-max-pooling).
-8. Smaller batch size should be used with much smaller momentum for moving means and variance in batch normalisation.
+7. Smaller batch size should be used with much smaller momentum for moving means and variance in batch normalisation.
-9. Build for utility rather than complexity.
+8. Build for utility rather than complexity.
-10. Do error analysis to see how model got some predictions wrong, sometimes, the ground truth label is wrong.
+9. Do error analysis to see why model got some predictions wrong, in this dataset, some of the ground truth labels are wrong.
-11. Use early stopping or learning rate plateau callbacks in Keras API for improving performance.

 # Experiment details:
 | filter nos in 2 sets of blocks | kernel size in 2 sets of blocks | batch norm usage | dropout usage | (extra) | accuracy |(comment) |